Mental Health Facilities Dixon, IL

 William S Middleton Va Freeport Va Clinic - 35.7 miles from Dixon, IL

 William S Middleton Va Freeport Va Clinic is a mental health facility in Freeport, IL, located at 750 Kiwanis Drive, in the 61032 zip code.
 William S Middleton Va Freeport Va Clinic provides outpatient treatment and telemedicine/telehealth.
-William S Middleton Va Freeport Va Clinic provides integrated dual diagnosis disorder treatment, individual psychotherapy and couples/family therapy to young adults, adults and seniors 65 or older.
-William S Middleton Va Freeport Va Clinic also supports people with PTSD and veterans.
-Some other services available at William S Middleton Va Freeport Va Clinic include education services, suicide prevention services and case management.
+William S Middleton Va Freeport Va Clinic provides psychotropic medication, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
+William S Middleton Va Freeport Va Clinic also supports veterans and people with PTSD.
+Some other services available at William S Middleton Va Freeport Va Clinic include case management, diet and exercise counseling and education services.

 Learn More